kariemelsedfy/Who_Will_Win_the_World_Cup/README.md

 2026

 These CSV files form the player-level dataset.
+They are stored inside PlayerDataset/

-✅ Step 2 — World Cup Squads (Wikipedia + 442)
+✅ Step 2 — World Cup Squads (Wikipedia + ESPN)

 Wikipedia pages were scraped to extract: